HertelDavid/CGI-Primer-Project/README.md

 - Response to GET added
 - If the query string is "HTML", then the page will be rendered in html.
 - Provided a stylesheet for the html page that is generated under /djh73969/styles/style.css
+- Added a way to respond to a query string that equals "redirect"

 Summary: